alessandrocarrese/circadian-hacks/papers/04_violet_pump_led_analysis.md

 ### 1.4 Study Objective

-This analysis examines whether violet-pump LED technology, by reducing emission in the 430-470nm range while increasing emission in the 380-420nm range, may trade reduced metabolic photodamage for increased mutagenic risk—a trade-off not captured by current photometric safety standards.
+This analysis examines whether violet-pump LED technology, by reducing emission in the 430-470nm range while increasing emission in the 380-420nm range, may trade reduced metabolic photodamage for increased mutagenic risk-a trade-off not captured by current photometric safety standards.

 ---